jasperzhang101/jasperzhang101/README.md

 - 🙏 Striving to become a good Full-stack developer
 - ⚡ I love to draw, game and play terrible chess!
 - 🥅 2021 Goals:
-   - learn basics in HTML/CSS ✔️
+   - learn basics of HTML/CSS ✔️
-   - learn basics in JavaScript
+   - learn basics of JavaScript
-   - learn basics in PHP
+   - learn basics of PHP
-   - learn basics in SQL
+   - learn basics of SQL
    - create an advanced Java Programm with functional GUI
    - create my first good looking website
    - add repositories in HTML/CSS